Low Regularity Ray Tracing for Wave Equations with Gaussian beams: Introduction

-In higher space dimensions the problem is more complex and other techniques are required.
-Bardos-Lebeau-Rauch \cite{blr} proved it is necessary and sufficient for observability estimates to hold for wave equation coefficients if the observability region $\Theta\subset\mathcal{M}$ satisfies the geometric control condition.
 In one dimension, rays can only travel in a sidewise manner, so this condition is automatic to verify.
-However for the higher dimensional case the development of more complex Ansatzes to trace the ray path in space-time involves $C^2$ \cite{Ralston} or at minimum $C^{1,1}$ \cite{waters} coefficients.
-The main novelty of this paper is an Ansatz which does not require the usual $C^2$ coefficients necessary for the construction of the localized tail.
-The development of the Ansatz is similar to the one used to construct quasimodes in \cite{DW}, the major difference being that the operators considered in \cite{DW} are all smooth.
+However for the higher dimensional case the development of more complex Ansatzes to trace the ray path in space-time involves $C^2$ \cite{Ralston} or at minimum $C^{1,1}$ \cite{watersp} coefficients.
+The main novelty of this paper is an Ansatz which does not require the usual $C^3$ coefficients necessary for the construction of the localized tail.

-For the system in question, the observability estimates are known to be verified in 1d when the coefficients are in bounded variation class, see \cite{fzbv}.
+For the system in question, observability estimates are known to be verified in 1d when the coefficients are in bounded variation class, see \cite{fzbv}.
 Observability estimates with a loss of derivatives continue to hold for coefficients in log-Zygmund spaces \cite{fz}, but fail for $C^\alpha$ \cite{cz} with $\alpha<1$.
-In higher dimensions, Burq extended the observability estimates to $C^2$ coefficients and $C^3$ domains \cite{burq}.
-We generalize the work of \cite{fz} for less regular coefficients.
-From a counter-example in the work of \cite{fz}, we know that bounded variation is sharp for observability estimates to hold in one dimension.
+In higher dimensions, Burq extended the observability estimates to $C^2$ time independent coefficients and $C^3$ domains \cite{burq}.
 For this work, we concentrate on results in the positive direction, and use an equivalent hypothesis on the geometry of the rays as in \cite{burq}.
-We will provide counter-examples in a forthcoming article.
+In contrast to previous works, we assume that Cauchy data has an oscillatory phase part.
+This assumption could be removed by using the frame in \cite{watersp}, and this will be reported on in future work.